dart-lang/site-www/src/effective-dart/design.md

 In idiomatic Dart, classes define *kinds of objects*.
 A type that is never instantiated is a code smell.

 However, this isn't a hard rule.
-With constants and enum-like types, it may be natural to group them in a class.
+With constants, enum-like types and single-instance objects, it may be natural to group them in a class.

 {:.good}
 <?code-excerpt "design_bad.dart (class-only-static-exception)"?>